Sakshi2s2/devops_assignment/README.md

 DevOps Technical Assignment:

 Introduction:
-This repository contains the solution for the DevOps Technical Assignment at Syvora.
 The goal of this project is to demonstrate proficiency in deploying and maintaining infrastructure, and the ability to solve technical problems in a critical and thoughtful manner.

 The assignment includes:
 A Node.js/Python backend service with CRUD APIs